 How to be vegan

-So you are keen to try veganism, that’s great!
-Now the question for most is how…?
-Some people chose to go vegan overnight, and this works for them, others by transitioning over a period of time.
-There is no right or wrong way.
+So you are keen to try veganism ~ that’s great!
+Now the question for most is how?
+Some people chose to go vegan overnight and this works for them, others transition over a period of time.

 Keep what you have until its worn out, or donate to charity shops if you feel you want to get rid of leather shoes and bags, wool jumpers, down jackets etc.

 As you buy new items you can start to become aware of what things are made of.
 Shoes you can often find in shoe shops that are non leather (check for the diamond symbol only, not animal skin symbol) or online vegan shoe stores, often more expensive but better quality.
 See our shoes section under shopping.

 Use up what you have at home and gradually change the brands you buy to vegan options as they need replacing.
 Household items such as washing up liquid, washing powder, cleaning sprays etc. can be tested on animals and or contain animal ingredients, and the same goes for shampoo, shower gel, toothpaste etc. Check the labels, products will state if they are not tested on animals, and sometimes if they are vegan or contain no animal ingredients (if nothing is stated then assume they test on animals).
 SAFE have a cruelty free shopper guide which will help identify brands to buy.
 Options are available at your local supermarket so no need to go looking in any specialist shops or online.

 Here are some of the questions/statements you are likely encounter when you become vegan: from the sensible, to the just plain silly, and how you can respond.